ScottZg/itools/README.md

     itools [global options] command [command options] [arguments...]

 VERSION
-    0.2.5
+    0.3.0

 GLOBAL OPTIONS
     --help    - Show this message
     --version - Display the program version

 COMMANDS
     find               - search unuse image
     help               - Shows a list of commands or help for one command parse              - Analyze the memory footprint of each part or component in Xcode project search             - search str(or strs) in some file(or folder's file) searchFile         - search File in folder
+    search_unuse_class - search unuse class
     sizeFor            - calculate the memory footprint of file or folder(contain file)

 ```

 ### 功能1：解析LinkMap